Zum Inhalt springen

 • Time Savings: Average 66.8% reduction in processing time for AI-agent-assisted tasks

-• LLM Traffic Conversion: Webflow reports 8% of their signups come from LLM traffic — with 6x higher conversion rate than traditional Google search
+• LLM Traffic Conversion: At Webflow, 8% of signups come from LLM traffic.
+The conversion rate is 6x higher than traditional Google search.

-• Task Completion: Claude Computer Use leads at 86% successful task completions, followed by AutoGPT (81%) and OpenAI Code Interpreter (73%)
+• Task Completion: Claude Computer Use leads at 86% successful completions.
+AutoGPT follows at 81%, and OpenAI Code Interpreter at 73%.

-• Trust Gap: 54% of users trust manual search results more than AI agent results — meaning: high-quality, human-created content still has a trust advantage
+• Trust Gap: 54% of users trust manual search results more than AI answers.
+This means high-quality, human-created content still has a trust advantage.

 Implementing Agentic SEO: A Roadmap